 On October 1, 2011, Charles "Skip" Shank's life took an unexpected turn.
 Skip, a father and avid outdoorsman, was riding his motorcycle when he was suddenly cut off by a car.
-He tried to avoid a collision; however impact was inevitable.
+He tried to avoid a collision, but an impact was inevitable.

-The motorcycle accident crushed Skip's pelvis and severely fractured his right leg, leaving a gaping open wound.
-Immediately, he underwent surgery to stabilize his leg.
-Lisa Cannada, MD, an orthopaedic traumatologist at St. Louis University Hospital, used external fixation, a series of metal rods on the outside of his leg secured to the bone above and below the fracture, to attempt to stabilize the bone and save his leg.
+The accident crushed Skip's pelvis and severely fractured his right leg, leaving a gaping open wound.
+He underwent emergency surgery to stabilize his leg.
+Lisa Cannada, MD, an orthopaedic traumatologist at St. Louis University Hospital, used external fixation, a series of metal rods on the outside of his leg secured to the bone above and below the fracture, to attempt to stabilize the bone and save his limb.

-Unfortunately, Skip's injury caused extensive damage to the muscle and soft tissue in his leg.
-His leg became infected and the soft tissue became necrotic.
-Just nine days after the accident, Dr. Cannada concluded that Skip's leg could not be spared.
+Unfortunately, Skip's injury had caused extensive damage to the muscle and soft tissue.
+His leg became infected and necrotic.
+Just nine days after the accident, Dr. Cannada concluded that the leg could not be spared.
 "When the tissue continued to die, it was determined that the best thing to do was amputate," Skip laments.

 Skip hopes that continued musculoskeletal research will help future trauma patients have more favorable outcomes.
-"I feel that additional muscular and vascular research could have a major impact on the ability to save limbs."
+"Additional muscular and vascular research could have a major impact on the ability to save limbs."

 The American Academy of Orthopaedic Surgeons